Western Thailand: Economy

 For economic statistics of Western Thailand, Suphan Buri and Samut Songkhram provinces are listed by National Statistical Office (Thailand).
 However Tak Province is listed by (lower) Northern Thailand.

 For FY 2018, Western Thailand Region had a combined economic output of 579.815 billion baht (US$18.7 billion), or 3.5 percent of Thailand's GDP.
 Ratchaburi province had an economic output of 189.68 billion baht (US$6.12 billion).
 This amounts to a GPP per capita of 233,258 baht (US$7,524), more than double for Suphan Buri province, lowest in the ranking.

 Weather forecast

-Kanchanaburi, Ratchaburi, Suphan Buri and Samut Songkhram provinces have been added to the central region by Thai Meteorological Department (TMD).
+Kanchanaburi, Ratchaburi, Suphan Buri, and Samut Songkhram Provinces have been added to the central region by the Thai Meteorological Department (TMD).